 Common Injuries and Complications from Dog Bites

-We have seen how dog attacks often result in a wide range of injuries and complications, including:
+We have seen how dog attacks, including cases of dogs attacking children, often result in a wide range of injuries and complications, including:

 If you, unfortunately, find yourself a victim of a dog bite, prioritize getting medical help and thoroughly documenting your injuries.
-These medical records are crucial for building your case and ensuring you receive compensation for your injuries and emotional suffering.
+These medical records are crucial for building your case, whether you decide to press charges against dog attacks or seek compensation through a civil claim.
+Proper documentation ensures you have the evidence needed to secure compensation for your injuries and emotional suffering.

 What Should I Do if a Dog Bites Me?